• Welcome!

 Whatever type of parents you have, you need to communicate with them.
 If you don’t you will not be meeting the requirements of the EYFS and you will not be doing your best for their child.
 There are lots of ways of showing communication – make sure you list the ways you communicate and encourage a 2 way flow of information into your SEF.

-Your parents information file must include the following -
+Your parents information file should / must include the following -

-· Food and drinks provided for the children - Include a sample menu on your notice board and share your menu in a newsletter which you can show to Ofsted when they arrive as evidence of sharing with parents.
-Make sure it includes healthy eating food and drink options such as...
+**Food and drinks provided for the children - I include a sample menu.
+Make sure your menu includes healthy eating food and drink options such as...

 As you read through the EYFS you will see many more references to parents and the information you must share with them.